Bio entering 2018 season.

-Cameron Roget begins his first season at San Diego State as a volunteer assistant coach after a long professional career.
+Cameron Roget enters his second season at San Diego State as a volunteer assistant coach after a long professional career.

 When his collegiate career was completed, Roget embarked a professional career that spanned six years and three countries.
 First up was a three-year stint with the St. Ann's Rangers in Trinidad and Tobago from 2011-13 and then a two-team tour in Finland (Sporting Kristina -- 2014-15, Vasa IFK -- 2015).
 Roget put the finishing touches on his playing career in the Netherlands where he saw action with FC Lienden in 2016.

 Roget experienced his first taste of coaching in 2012-13 when he was in Trinidad and Tobago and playing with the Rangers.
 It was there he assisted training sessions with the youth professional team.
 That experience led to a similar position when he was playing with Sporting Kristina in 2015.
 Upon returning to the United States, Roget began coaching with the Rebels Soccer Club in Chula Vista and at Bonita Vista High School, which came after a three-year stint at Otay Ranch High School.